 We’ve sponsored for 10 or 11 years a couple different kids.
 Pre-our-own-kids, for us, it was almost a decision that we didn’t think about a lot in the sense that we just wanted to establish a routine of generosity monthly that we were thinking about others more than ourselves.
 We established this rhythm of, “Hey we’re helping care for someone that maybe we’ll meet one day, maybe not.”
 Now we have kids of our own — they’re 7 and 5 — and it’s such a great conversation to have while raising kids of your own.
 It’s a great teaching opportunity.
 They’re a part of writing letters, and they send things at Christmas.
 Even this morning, Beth my wife told me, “We can give above and beyond in general to help the family,” and our kids are part of that.
 They hear us talking about it, and we’re including them.

 It’s never been that difficult of a choice for us — let’s do what we can.
 It’s establishing a rhythm just like tithing.
-I want my kids growing up giving 10 percent to the church.
+I want my kids to grow up giving 10% to the church.
 If nothing else, when they get to be teenagers, they’ve been in a rhythm of giving back to God their whole lives.
 I see this the same way.
 It starts as a rhythm, and then you see the heart, spirit, and everything else come along too, so we love it.

 How else do you talk to your kids about poverty?